Macedonian Ruins

 * We do not have the right to control the actions of others

-* We use the situation to get angry, and anger to control others
+* We use the situation to let anger control us and others

 We choose anger when others do not live up to our expectations and/or don't do what we want.
 We could choose not to get angry but often use anger to punish those who resist.